 sending marketing communications by electronic mail (excluding by Bluetooth technology) but marketers may send unsolicited marketing about their similar products to those whose data they have obtained during, or in negotiations for, a sale.
 Data marketers must, however, tell those consumers they may opt out of receiving future marketing communications both when they collect the data and at every subsequent occasion they send out marketing communications.
 Marketers must give consumers a simple means to do so

 sending non-live-sound marketing communications by automated calling systems.

-Explicit consent is not required when marketing business products by fax or by electronic mail to corporate subscribers (see III j), including to their named employees.
-Marketers must nevertheless comply with rules 10.4.5 and 10.5 and offer opt-outs in line with rule 10.13.3.
+Consent is not required when marketing business products by fax or by electronic mail to corporate subscribers (see III j), including to their named employees.
+Marketers must nevertheless comply with rule 10.10 and offer opt-outs in line with rules 10.6 and 10.7.

 Please see Section 5: Children

 CAP is carrying out further consultation on this rule, and the ASA will have regard to the Data Protection Act 2018 when interpreting it.